sgunadhya/blog/content/post/feedback_machine_learning.md

 I use Test Driven Development (TDD) when developing a new software.
 TDD is a useful technique for validating assumptions and refactoring the code.
 I was wondering what TDD paradigm would work best for a Machine Learning project.
-I readup on the subject and I am jotting down my findings from various sources - books, Quora answers and simple browsing.
+I read up on the subject and I am jotting down my findings from various sources - books, Quora answers and simple browsing.